 Bad Faith Insurance Claims

 Bad faith insurance claims arise when an insurance company doesn’t honor its obligations to its policyholder.
-This can manifest in a variety of ways, such as delaying a claim, offering an unreasonably low settlement, or outright denying coverage without proper justification.
-The key issue is that these actions go against the fiduciary duty the insurance company has to act in the best interest of the policyholder.
+This can manifest in a variety of complex ways, such as delaying a claim, offering an unreasonably low settlement, or outright denying coverage without proper justification.
+The insurance company may reject the claim, dispute the facts, or try to misrepresent the policy, and often forces the claimant to file a lawsuit.
+The company might defend its actions, leading to full litigation, or it may offer arbitration as an alternative to resolve the dispute.

 At the Law Offices of Rodemer | Kane, we have the knowledge and experience to go up against insurance companies that would attempt to use bad faith practices to lessen or deny your claim after you’ve been involved in an accident.
 If you have been in an accident and are now battling with your insurance company, contact our Colorado Springs law office online of call 719-635-7886 to book a free case consultation with a bad faith insurance lawyer near you.